1996 Padilla car crash: Aftermath

 The Padilla crash was the second of three notorious events of misconduct by United States servicemen in Okinawa during the mid-to-late 1990s which strengthened opposition to American military presence in Japan.
 The crash occurred only four months after the 1995 Okinawa rape incident, where two US Marines and a US Navy Seaman stationed at Camp Hansen rented a van then kidnapped and raped a 12-year-old Japanese girl in Okinawa, sparking significant outrage among the populace.
-Two years after the Padilla crash, the 1998 Eskridge car crash occurred when a US Marine struck a Japanese teenager while drunk driving, entering a coma and dying from her injuries a week later.
+Two years after the Padilla crash, the 1998 Eskridge car crash occurred.
+In this case, a drunk US Marine struck a Japanese teenager who died a week later from her injuries.